Definition

 If You Scored 71-100: Go Bold

-Our free AI Readiness Assessment provides a comprehensive evaluation with personalized recommendations, benchmarking against your industry, and a prioritized roadmap for AI implementation.
+Our Revenue Audit provides a comprehensive evaluation with personalized recommendations, benchmarking against your industry, and a prioritized roadmap for AI implementation.

-How long does an AI readiness audit take?
+How long does an revenue-system readiness audit take?

 A basic self-assessment audit can be completed in 60 minutes using a structured framework covering four areas: data foundation (15 min), integration capability (15 min), automation maturity (15 min), and opportunity mapping (15 min).
 A comprehensive professional audit typically takes 2-4 weeks.

-What are the most common AI readiness problems?
+What are the most common revenue-system readiness problems?

 The most common problems are: poor data quality (73% of AI failures trace to data issues), disconnected systems that can't share data, lack of unified customer identifiers across platforms, no existing automation workflows to build on, and insufficient team skills for AI governance and optimization.